A Finger on the Ethical Pulse: Navigating AI in Legal Practice with Confidence

 Author

-As an educator and author, I have taught civil procedure, evidence, eDiscovery, and professionalism to judges and lawyers nationwide through judicial colleges, bar associations, and legal education programs.
+With an engineering foundation from West Point and a lengthy career as a civil trial lawyer and Florida circuit judge, I developed a profound appreciation for advanced technologies that permeate every aspect of my professional journey.
+Now, as a retired judge, educator, and author, I dedicate my expertise to teaching civil procedure, evidence, eDiscovery, and professionalism to judges and lawyers nationwide through judicial colleges, bar associations, and legal education programs.
 I have authored and co-authored numerous legal publications, including the LexisNexis Practice Guide on Florida Civil Trial Practice and Florida eDiscovery and Evidence.
-From my engineering education at West Point and military foundation, I established an appreciation and interest in advanced technologies that followed me in every aspect of my career.
-My diverse experiences as a practitioner, jurist, and legal scholar position me to contribute to the legal profession's advancement through skilled practice, insightful analysis, and a commitment to upholding the highest standards of performance with professionalism and integrity.
-Toward that end, I devote the majority of my time to advancing the knowledge and understanding of lawyers and judges about technology and the law.
+My diverse experiences as a practitioner, jurist, and legal scholar allow me to promote the advancement of the legal profession through skilled practice, insightful analysis, and an unwavering commitment to the highest standards of professionalism and integrity.
+I serve on the EDRM Global Advisory Council and the AI Ethics and Bias Project.

 View all posts